 What is great about Patricia Gets Ready is that as a character Patricia moves away from any victim stereotypes; which she addresses in the final empowering ‘The Battered Woman’ monologue scene.
 Patricia is relatable, and as the play isn’t visually graphic, it makes playwright Martha Watson Allpress’ colloquial tone gain even more weight.
 Chudi plays Patricia as someone with an upbeat sensibility, (and there are some laugh out loud moments to juxtapose with the pathos), meaning that despite the subject matter, her final speeches of rage towards the abuser mean you leave with a sense of empowerment.

 Patricia Gets Ready is an interesting work in progress, and it will be intriguing to see how this continues to evolve and grow.
-An important watch, but please head the trigger warnings.
+An important watch, but please heed the trigger warnings.